apple/swift-xcode-playground-support/PlaygroundLogger/Documentation/LoggerFormat.md

 * A `number` that specifies the number of elements contained within the structured object **that are contained in the log** (stored-count).

-  Due to the presence of gap elements, consumers are encouraged to avoid making deductions based on the relationship between `total-count` and `stored-count`.
+* A `bool` that specifies whether the first child vended is a base class object.
+This field is always `false` for log entries for non-`class` kinds (base-class).

+  If this field is `true`, consumers should assume that the first child element is going to be the base class data for the current object, and will be named `super`.
+The reverse deduction is strongly discouraged.

-  One exception is that the logger itself will, if the `total-count` field happens to be zero, not emit the `stored-count` field.
-It is then safe to assume that `total-count == 0 ==> stored-count == 0`.
+As an optiimization, if the `total-count` field happens to be zero, neither `stored-count` nor `base-class` will be emitted.
+It is then safe to assume that `total-count == 0 ==> stored-count == 0 ==> base-class == false`.
 The rationale should be obvious.

 Following this specification, there are as many log entries as specified to be contained in the log.
 Each of them follows the general format of a log entry,